Back

 Formula: (Number of Orders Shipped Complete / Total Number of Orders) x 100

-According to a Retail Systems Research (RSR) report, retailers with high fill rates saw a 5.9% increase in revenue compared to those with lower fill rates.
+A Retail Systems Research (RSR) report shows that retailers with high fill rates saw a 5.9% increase in revenue compared to those with lower fill rates.

 3. Order Picking Accuracy